-- 1.1 This section covers the requirements and adjusting procedures for the 24-A telegraph relay.
-Unless otherwise specified herein or in the "Circuit Requirement Tables" on circuit drawings the requirements covered by this section apply to all 24-A telegraph relays. - 1.2 Part 2 of this section covers the requirements for the inspection of mechanical adjustments which shall be used to determine whether the relay is in proper condition for delivery to the customer and for service.
-These are called "Requirements". - 1.3 Part 3 of this section covers the readjust requirements and gives the approved maintenance methods of meeting these requirements.
-This part is called "Adjusting Procedures". - 1.4 The facilities for meeting the requirements in this section are provided in the form of standard tools and gauges.
+1.1 This section covers the installation and maintenance requirements for the 25-A telegraph relay.
+Unless otherwise specified herein or in the "Circuit Requirement Tables" on circuit drawings the requirements covered by this section apply to all 25-A telegraph relays.

+1.2 Part 2 of this section covers the requirements for inspection of mechanical adjustments which shall be used to determine whether the relay is in proper condition for delivery to the customer and for service.
+These are called "Requirements".

+1.3 Part 3 of this section covers the mechanical requirements which must be met in readjusting a relay which fails to meet the requirements.
+These are called "Readjusting Procedures".

+1.4 The facilities for meeting the requirements in this section are provided in the form of standard tools and gauges.
 However, if it is found by experience that adjustments for meeting certain requirements can be made satisfactorily by "feel" or by "eye" these methods may be employed.
 It is suggested that checking with tools and gauges be made often enough to insure that proper test and adjustment requirements are being met.
-Furthermore, where requirements are close, it would be advisable to use tools and gauges to obtain adjustments. - 1.5 Operate Operated Position Operate means that the specified operating current should pull the armature towards the pole face until the armature carries the auxiliary contact springs far enough to close the front contact.
-This is also the operated position of the armature. - 1.6 Non-operate Unoperated Position Nonoperate means that the specified non-operating current should not cause the armature to leave its unoperated position, that is, against the back contact.
+Furthermore, where requirements are close, it would be advisable to use tools and gauges to obtain adjustments.

+1.5 Operate - Operated Position Operate means that the specified operating current should pull the armature towards the pole face until the armature carries the auxiliary contact springs far enough to close the front contact; this is also the operated position of the armature.

+1.6 Non-operate - Unoperated Position Nonoperate means that the specified non-operating current should not cause the armature to leave its unoperated position, that is, against the back contact.
+1.7 Release Release means that the armature should return to its unoperated position when the operating current is reduced to releasing value.

+1.8 Hold - Held Position Held means that the armature is held in the operate position by the holding windings which normally function after the armature has been attracted by the line windings.

-- 1.7 Release Release means that the armature should return to its unoperated position when the operating current is reduced to releasing value. - 1.8 The following is a list of the tools and gauges specified in Parts 2 and 3 for use in inspecting and readjusting the relay.
+1.9 The following is a list of the tools and gauges specified in Parts 2 and 3 for use in inspecting and readjusting the relay.

 CODE NO. DESCRIPTION

 TOOLS

 35 3-1/2" Screw-driver

 Long-nose pliers

 GAUGES

 74-C or Gauge

-(the replaced Gauge
+(the replaced 74-A) Gauge

-74-A)